 5. Know your rights and health insurance cancellation laws

 This article was originally published on August 26, 2020.
-It was last updated December 27, 2021.
+It was last updated on February 24, 2023.